 (for selection of in-demand jobs)

-Australia, Canada no, and USA t have one of the best educational systems in the world but offers free public education for citizens and permanent residents from kindergarten to completion of secondary education, aged 18.
+PR: Australia, Canada, and USA have one of the best educational systems in the world but offers free public education for citizens and permanent residents from kindergarten to completion of secondary education, aged 18.

 QUALITY OF LIFE